Ravbug/UnityHubNative/README.md

 3. Build.
 ### Linux
 1. In the repository root folder, run `make`.
 The app will compile to `linux-build/`.
 If you are missing a dependency, the build system will stop and alert you with which dependency is missing.
    - You will need to have the webkit2gtk3 package installed for your system.
-For Fedora, this can be installed with `sudo dnf install webkit2gtk3-devel.x86_64`
+For Fedora, this can be installed with `sudo dnf install webkit2gtk3-devel.x86_64` and for Debian/Ubuntu it can be installed with `sudo apt install webkit2gtk-driver`

 ## Issues
 Please report all problems in the [Issues](https://github.com/Ravbug/wxWidgetsTemplate/issues) section of this repository.